NYSSBA BYLAWS - ARTICLE 6. BOARD OF DIRECTORS

 ARTICLE 6.
 BOARD OF DIRECTORS

-There shall be a Board of Directors consisting of the president of the Association, who shall chair the board, the immediate past president, the first vice president, the second vice president, the treasurer, a director from each area, and a director from the Conference of Big 5 School Districts (consisting of the cities of Yonkers, Syracuse, Rochester, New York and Buffalo).
+There shall be a Board of Directors consisting of the president of the Association, who shall chair the board, the immediate past president, the first vice president, the second vice president, the treasurer, a director from each area, a director from the Conference of Big 5 School Districts (consisting of the cities of Yonkers, Syracuse, Rochester, New York and Buffalo) and a director from the New York State Caucus of Black School Board Members.

 The Board shall adopt an annual budget and decide general policies of the Association.
 The general policies adopted by the Board of Directors shall be consistent with resolutions adopted by the membership.
 The Board of Directors shall review adopted resolutions annually to determine if the purposes of the resolutions have been accomplished or if the resolutions are due to expire, and to determine whether they have been modified by the adoption of subsequent resolutions.